Unlocking local potential

 Concerned by the increasing challenges they see around mental health which as they say “remain invisible to most”, in 2017 six 15 and 16 year old’s established the Golden Iris Festival.
 They know that through creative spaces it is possible to break down barriers and bring people together.
 Since 2017 young people have continued to work to provide creative spaces for themselves and other vulnerable people in the community.

-The Elmhirst Building on Ashburton road is being renovated by young people and others in the community that want to support their vision.
-The doors opened on the 18th February 2019 for a week of intensive work, skills sharing, training and volunteering to celebrate the start of a transformation that will take several months.
-The young people leading this work (all between the ages of 15 and 18) say that:
+The Elmhirst Building on Ashburton road was being renovated until early 2020 by young people and others in the community that want to support their vision.
+The doors opened on the 18th February 2019 for a week of intensive work, skills sharing, training and volunteering to celebrate the start of a transformation over several months.
+The young people that were leading this work (all between the ages of 15 and 18) said that:

 Our main aim for developing the Elmhirst Building is supplying the community and young people a safe, yet inviting place for people with all types of interests to come and get involved with either supporting something they are doing, or getting young people involved with something new or developing new skills.
 This idea stemmed from the lack of safe and inviting places for young people in the Totnes community; resulting in many young people not being able to discover or practise a talent in a place where nobody is judged and everyone is included and safe.
 We, as a team feel this is exactly what the Totnes community needs in order to open new opportunities for every young person.